 Serious Injuries in Manchester

-The HSE, the body that gathers work accident data on behalf of the government by region shows that if you live in our part of the world (The North West) you have an above average chance of suffering a work accident.
+The HSE, the body that gathers work accident data on behalf of the government by region, shows that if you live in the North West, you have an above average chance of suffering a work accident.
 The HSE’s research for The North West, in 2012/13 shows:

 - Fatal injuries: there were 15 reported fatal injuries to workers.

 - Major injuries: there were 2 268 reported major injuries to employees.

 - Over seven day injuries: there were 6 783 reported over-seven-day injuries to employees.

 - Injury rates: the rate of injury for fatal and major injuries was 81.2 per 100,000 employees, compared with a GB rate of 78.9.
 The rate of injury for over-seven-day injuries was 241.8 per 100,000 employees, compared with a GB rate of 233.1.
 And the figures are just as gloomy for that other great contributor of accidents – our local roads.

 The Government’s personal injury figures show: